 - Power Gain in dB: ap = 10 log Ap

 Note that the DC power gain of an amplifier is equal to ten times the common log of the output to input ratio, where as voltage and current gains are 20 times the common log of the ratio.
 Note however, that 20dB is not twice as much power as 10dB because of the log scale.

 Also, a positive value of dB represents a Gain and a negative value of dB represents a Loss within the amplifier.
 For example, an amplifier gain of +3dB indicates that the amplifiers output signal has “doubled”, (x2) while an amplifier gain of -3dB indicates that the signal has “halved”, (x0.5) or in other words a loss.

 The -3dB point of an amplifier is called the half-power point which is -3dB down from maximum, taking 0dB as the maximum output value.

 Determine the Voltage, Current and Power Gain of an amplifier that has an input signal of 1mA at 10mV and a corresponding output signal of 10mA at 1V.
 Also, express all three gains in decibels, (dB).

-in Decibels (dB).
+Also in Decibels (dB):

 Then the amplifier has a Voltage Gain of 100, a Current Gain of 10 and a Power Gain of 1,000.